Support For Families Of Addicts In Los Angeles, CA

 If you find your child has been experimenting with alcohol or drugs, don’t panic.
 Talk with them frankly, and avoid accusing or blaming them.
 Then, talk to a therapist or drug counselor to help assess the situation, and discuss the next steps.

 Note: Harmony Place only treats adults 18 and older.
 We hear this question come up a lot, so we thought we would address it here.
 Also keep in mind that if you child makes it out of their teens without much experimentation with substances, they may still start doing so their 20s.
 Reach out to Harmony Place if that is the case.

-When someone we love is spiraling out of control, actively addicted to drugs, alcohol or compulsive behavior, it can be a heartbreaking to witness.
+When someone we love is spiraling out of control, actively addicted to drugs, alcohol, or compulsive behavior, it can be heartbreaking to witness.
 We want so desperately to “fix” the situation.
-We may feel responsible for the other person’s behavior, and we are flooded with anger, resentment, guilt and self-doubt.
+We may feel responsible for the other person’s behavior, and we are flooded with anger, resentment, guilt, and self-doubt.

 In tough love, the emphasis is on love.
 No matter how upsetting our loved one’s behavior is to us, we must remember to have empathy for them.
 They are sick right now, and we should no more try to punish them for their addiction than we would punish someone who has cancer.